rhyswynne/WP-Email-Capture/readme.txt

 * Stat tracking - track the visitors to your site and where your sign ups come from.
 * Autoresponders - Create an autoresponder email, an email sent to the user when they sign up to your site.
 * Multiple lists - Create multiple lists for your site.
-* Build External Lists - If you have a Mailchimp or Aweber account, you can use WP Email Capture to build to these services directly.
+* Build External Lists - If you have a Constant Contact, Mailchimp or Aweber account, you can use WP Email Capture to build to these services directly.
 * Custom Fields - You can capture more than just visitors name & email, add your own custom fields to capture (such as phone number or Address).

 You also get premium support and further documentation.
 For more information, and to purchase, [visit the plans and pricing page](https://www.wpemailcapture.com/premium/?utm_source=wpemailcapturepremium&utm_medium=wordpressorgreadme&utm_campaign=wpemailcapture).